Water quality and pollution

 Northumbrian Water works closely with businesses to encourage responsible disposal of food waste and kitchen fats, oils and grease.
-They publish advice on helping avoid problems with drains and sewers.
+They publish advice on blocked drains.

 The Council does not deal with the quality of drinking water supplied by statutory water undertakers.
 Please contact your water supply company, Northumbrian Water.